mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

-*Interstitial* schemes are modularized pieces of code that perform data preparation, diagnostics, or other “glue” functions, and allow primary schemes to work together as a suite.
+*Interstitial* schemes are modularized pieces of code that perform data preparation, diagnostics, or other “glue” functions, and allow primary schemes to work together as a :term:`suite`.
 They can be categorized as “scheme-specific” or “suite-level”.
 Scheme-specific interstitial schemes augment a specific primary scheme (to provide additional functionality).
 Suite-level interstitial schemes provide additional functionality on top of a class of primary schemes, connect two or more schemes together, or provide code for conversions, initializing sums, or applying tendencies, for example.
 The rules and guidelines provided in the following sections apply both to primary and interstitial schemes.

-CCPP-compliant physics parameterizations are broken down into one or more of the following five *phases*:
+CCPP-compliant physics parameterizations are broken down into one or more of the following five *:term:`phases <phase>`*:

 * The *init* phase, which performs actions needed to set up the scheme before the model integration begins.
 Examples of actions needed in this phase include the reading/computation of